malykhin-yuri/peano/README.md

 * cnum -- index of cube, ranges from 0 to genus-1
 * pnum -- index of pattern, ranges from 0 to pcount-1
 * genus = div**dim -- genus of the curve

+We prefer to use generators if possible.

+We use immutable hashable objects if possible (e.g., tuples intead of lists).